-Due to the ongoing COVID-19 pandemic and the requirement for the first rounds of the 2020 season to be held as ‘closed events’, there will be no race-by-race or national media accreditation.
+Due to the ongoing COVID-19 pandemic and the requirement for rounds of the 2020 season to be held as ‘closed events’ until further notice, there will be no race-by-race or national media accreditation.
 This policy will be reviewed regularly and the system will be reopened as soon as it is safe and sustainable to return to the regular capacity and functionality of the media centre.

 Message to permanently accredited media

-Following the publication of the revised calendar for the start of the 2020 FIA Formula 2 and Formula 3 Championships season we have further information regarding media ahead of the first rounds in Spielberg and Budapest.
+Following the publication of the revised calendar for the 2020 FIA Formula 2 and Formula 3 Championship seasons, please find further information regarding media accreditation below.

 After extensive engagement with promoters, Formula 1, the FIA and most significantly national government authorities, the opening rounds this season will be held as closed events.
 As part of this, only essential personnel from the racing teams, FIA and Formula 2/3 as well as those involved in the broadcast production will be allowed access to the venues.
 The decision has therefore been taken not to allow the normal level of access to races for media, sponsors, guests and any other individuals not involved in the on-track and broadcast activity.